 Drive Genius from ProSoft Engineering, now in version 3, costs $99.
-The feature list is extensive compared to the two main competitors – iDefrag 2 ($30.95) and Stellar Defrag Drive ($39) – both of which only handle defragmenting.
+The feature list is extensive compared to the two main competitors – iDefrag 2 [No Longer Available] ($30.95) and Stellar Defrag Drive ($39) – both of which only handle defragmenting.
 The question then is whether Drive Genius does a good job, and are the additional features worth the premium price tag.

 We’re giving away 10 copies of Drive Genius 3.
 Read through our review, then join the competition!

 Drive Genius 3 keeps things simple; the interface is stark but welcoming – unlike most hard drive tools, this shouldn’t put a novice user off.
 For every tool, a helpful info panel at the bottom explains everything.
 My only complaint would be that it’s not entirely obvious at first glance what each icon is supposed to represent, so you need to hover over each one to get the name of the tool and info appear.

 Macs don’t need defragmenting.
 Except when they do.